Film

 english below

 Braziliaans regisseur Glauber Rocha vertelt in BARRAVENTO het verhaal van arme vissers in het dorpje Bahia.
 Wat ze vissen, wordt aan een spotprijsje verkocht aan een baas die langskomt vanuit de stad.
 Firmino is een boer die na enkele jaren is teruggekeerd uit de stad.
 Hij probeert de vissers te laten begrijpen waarom ze arm blijven en wil hen bevrijden van mysticisme, wat hij beschouwt als een middel voor politieke en sociale onderdrukking.
 In zijn overtuiging om het dorp uit de armoede te halen, stoot hij op bijgeloof.
-Het dorpshoofd Aruã, die toegewijd is aan Yemanjá, de patroonheilige van de zee, wordt door Firmino op het slechte bad geleid.
+Het dorpshoofd Aruã, die toegewijd is aan Yemanjá, de patroonheilige van de zee, wordt door Firmino op het slechte pad geleid.
 Met tragische gevolgen van dien.

 Rocha was een van de voortrekkers van de Cinéma Nôvo, een filmbeweging die nieuw leven blies in de Braziliaanse cinema van de jaren 60 en die de socio-politieke problemen in Brazilië aankaart.
 BARRAVENTO is een van de belangrijkste films van de Cinéma Nôvo-beweging.
 Rocha’s werk is beïnvloed door de volksverhalen en tradities van Brazilië, vaak in combinatie met uitgebreid onderzoek en politiek activisme.